yf-liu/yf-liu.github.io/_posts/2018-11-15-Berry-phase/2018-11-15-Berry-phase.md

 ---
-title: Berry phase of Spinning quantum system in an external magnetic field
+title: Geometric phase of a magnetic dipole in a processing magnetic field
 category: Physics
 tags:
   - Topology